tersesystems/blindsight/docs/src/main/paradox/usage/context.md

 @@@

-The markers are available from the logger using `markers`:
+The markers are available from the logger using `logger.markers`, which can be useful if you need to extract a correlation id for use in tracing:

 ```scala
 val markers: Markers = entryLogger.markers